There are three steps of the Optimize runtime that take place every time that a visitor comes to your site, which are covered below.In this article:

 If a visitor is exposed to multiple running experiments (on any page), those assignments are concatenated on the same cookie.
 Due to browser limitations on cookie size there is a maximum number of concurrent experiments that a user can be assigned to.
 When a visitor's cookie exceeds that limit they are excluded from experiment traffic and they will not see variants of additional experiments.
 Once an experiment has ended, its variant assignments are cleaned up and the visitor is eligible to be added into additional experiments.

 Once a visitor has been assigned to an experiment, the runtime will ensure that the necessary variant information is tracked by Google Analytics.
-For experiments activated with the default “page load” configuration (and not using custom activation) , the variant assignment happens before the Google Analytics pageview hit and experiment tracking takes place using that hit.
-In other cases (or if you haven’t followed the recommended Optimize installation) there will be an additional Google Analytics data hit to ensure experiment tracking.
+For experiments activated with the default “page load” configuration (and not using custom activation), the variant assignment happens before the Google Analytics pageview and experiment measurement takes place using that pageview.
+In other cases (or if you haven’t followed the recommended Optimize installation), there will be an additional Google Analytics experiment impression event to ensure experiment measurement.

 Changing experiment weights does not assign visitors.
 Even if you set a variant weight to zero, there may still be traffic to one of your variants from visitors that were assigned to it before the weight change.